-These are probably the mostly used nodes and although you can push them in the current list with for instance \char TeX will normally do it for you when it considers some input to be text.
-Glyph nodes are relatively large and have many fields: attr, char, components, data, depth, expansion_factor, font, height, lang, left, right, uchyph, width, xoffset and yoffset.
+These are probably the mostly used nodes and although you can push them in the current list with for instance \char TEX will normally do it for you when it considers some input to be text.
+Glyph nodes are relatively large and have many fields: attr, char, data, depth, expansion_factor, font, height, lang, left, right, state, uchyph, width, xoffset and yoffset.

-FIELD TYPE EXPLANATION subtype number bit field attr node list of attributes char number the character index in the font font number the font identifier lang number the language identifier left number the frozen \lefthyphenmnin value right number the frozen \righthyphenmnin value uchyph boolean the frozen \uchyph value components node pointer to ligature components xoffset number a virtual displacement in horizontal direction yoffset number a virtual displacement in vertical direction width number the (original) width of the character height number the (original) height of the character depth number the (original) depth of the character expansion_factor number the to be applied expansion_factor data number a general purpose field for users (we had room for it)
+FIELD TYPE EXPLANATION subtype number bit field attr node list of attributes char number the character index in the font font number the font identifier lang number the language identifier left number the frozen \lefthyphenmnin value right number the frozen \righthyphenmnin value uchyph boolean the frozen \uchyph value state number a user field (replaces the component list) xoffset number a virtual displacement in horizontal direction yoffset number a virtual displacement in vertical direction width number the (original) width of the character height number the (original) height of the character depth number the (original) depth of the character expansion_factor number the to be applied expansion_factor data number a general purpose field for users (we had room for it)

 The width, height and depth values are read-only.
 The expansion_factor is assigned in the par builder and used in the backend.
+Valid bits for the subtype field are: